Co-origination Model : A new lending horizon

 Benefits of the co-origination model

-As per the model, the lending bank shall give maximum 80% while the NBFC will lend minimum 20%.
-Commercial banks have relatively low cost of funds due to CASA advantage, while NBFC has high cost of funds but their operating cost is relatively low due to automation of various processes.
-Thus with constructive collaboration, cost would be controlled and the intended sector may get lending at competitive cost transparently.
+As per the model, the lending bank shall give a maximum of 80% while the NBFC will lend a minimum of 20%.
+Commercial banks have a relatively low cost of funds due to CASA advantage, while NBFC has a high cost of funds but their operating cost is relatively low due to automation of various processes.
+Thus with constructive collaboration, the cost would be controlled and the intended sector may get lending at competitive cost transparently.

 Banks have some geographical restrictions and they cannot reach out to all the customers.
-Further, the customer has a demand for the customised product which some time face policy restrictions and as such the product offering as well as the risk of return is quite challenging.
-On the other hand, NBFCs are generally powered by Fin-tech and leverage digital platform for lending and lead management.
-Therefore, the co-origination model shall provide innovation, better product mix and positioning.
+Further, the customer has a demand for the customized product which sometimes faces policy restrictions, and as such, the product offering, as well as the risk of return, is quite challenging.
+On the other hand, NBFCs are generally powered by Fin-tech and leverage digital platforms for lending and lead management.
+Therefore, the co-origination model shall provide innovation, a better product mix, and positioning.

 NBFC will identify the prospective borrowers, conduct preliminary investigations and then accept the applications found to be suitable as per its laid down eligibility criteria.
 The process of getting the loan as well as its repayment would be in single point contact mode.

 As the said model was introduced to largely buttress the liquidity crisis of NBFC, the association of Banks and NBFCs after integration of their technology platform would go a long way in fulfilling the need of the priority sector basically the MSME sector.
 The borrower would enjoy the credit on the digital platform at a competitive rate which would be fully automated to suit the need of the hour.